“Can I Skip My Niece’s Wedding?”

 This is my dilemma.
 Any thoughts? — Repeatedly Rejected By Niece

 If you felt like your presence would be appreciated, either by your niece or her mother or other family members, then I’d suggest making the sacrifice.
-If you had a relationship with your sister whom you wanted to support by attending her daughter’s wedding, I’d suggest making the trek.
+If you had a relationship with your sister and wanted to support her by attending her daughter’s wedding, I’d suggest making the trek.
 If you actually had a relationship with your niece, instead of the ignored invitations and being blown off while visiting the town where she lives, I’d suggest going to the wedding.
 If you felt like the wedding was a good excuse to connect with other family members you enjoy seeing, I’d tell you to go!
 But none of these things seem to apply.
 In fact, it seems you have good reason to AVOID a family get-together, even if it would be easy to get to, because the family drama is so draining and disappointing.

 So, don’t go.
 And don’t feel guilty about it either.
 Send a gift and your regrets and spend the time and money you’d invest in attending the wedding on something nice for you and your husband instead.
 And from here on out, quit extending invitations to Kerri to come visit you and quit sending birthday gifts, too.
 You moved to another state when she was a baby and, as hard as you have tried to maintain a close relationship with her, she has made it clear that she’s not interested in having one.
 Try not to take it personally or to blame her either.
 At 30, she probably just has a full life at this point with closer relationships she’s had more face-to-face time to build and invest in.